 - Australian Music Association

 - Australian National Academy of Music

 - Florey Institute of Neuroscience and Mental Health

 - Institute of Music Physiology and Musicians' Medicine

 - Music Cognition U

-The founding members of MMW are all leading researchers in (i) brain mechanisms involved in listening to and engaging in music, (ii) social factors involved in music learning and participation, (iii) the role of music in individual and community wellbeing, and (iv) advanced music theory and technology.
+The founding members of MMW are all leading researchers in (i) brain mechanisms involved in listening to and engaging in music, (ii) social factors involved in music learning and participation, (iii) the therapeutic application of music for health and wellbeing, and (iv) advanced music theory and technology.